 The procedure begins with the dentist administering local anesthesia to the patient.
 Once the implant area is numb, the dentist will begin creating 4 different incisions in the patient's gum tissue.
 With the gum tissue out of the way, the patient's bone is exposed – implants then can be screwed into place.

-Most patients can return to work in a few days after undergoing the all on 4 procedure.
+Most patients can return to work in a few days after undergoing the all-on-4 procedure.
 The next three months are essential for the success of the surgery – patients will receive a complete guide on what to do and what to avoid during the time necessary for the bone to heal.

 Patients can expect the following side effects after an all on 4 dental implants procedure:

-● Considerable swelling
+- Considerable swelling

-● Minimal bleeding
+- Minimal bleeding

-All on 4 reviews set the success rate at 94.8%, 10 years after the procedure has been performed.
+All-on-4 reviews set the success rate at 94.8%, 10 years after the procedure has been performed.

 What are the alternatives available?

 All-on-6 and all-on-8 dental implants are available as alternatives for an all-on-4 procedure.
 Some patients might want to opt for traditional dentures, for example, but the all-on-4 system provides a permanent solution based on a fixed prosthesis.

 How long does the procedure take?

-An all on four procedure usually takes around 2-3 hours, but it depends from case to case.
+An all-on-four procedure usually takes around 2-3 hours, but it depends from case to case.

 Are angled dental implants safe?

-3 - 5 days
+3 - 5 days after the procedure.

-This content is written and reviewed by our medical content team in September, 2019.
+This content is written and reviewed by our medical content team in February 2022